 (B) Old Woolstore

 Daily Activity: Short walks at Salmon Farm, Bonorong Wildlife Park and Richmond.

 Day 07 Mon – HOBART/PERTH

 This morning you transfer to the airport for your flight to Melbourne connecting with your onward flight westward to Perth, Western Australia.
 Upon your afternoon arrival you will check-in to your centrally located apartment hotel.
+Your late afternoon and evening are at leisure to begin exploring Perth.
 Lunch is in-flight today.

 Day 08 Tue – PERTH